Bumper Cover Repair With ADAS: Rivian

 A simple bumper repair on a modern vehicle may not be as simple as it seems.
 New technologies like blind spot monitoring, adaptive cruise control, and other advanced driver assistance systems (ADAS) utilize sensors behind the bumper covers.
 The ability for these sensors to be able to see clearly, normally requires special caution when considering a bumper repair.
 Many OEMs have different levels of warnings when it comes to repairing bumper covers with ADAS.
 So, what does Rivian say on the subject?

-Per the Driver+ Calibration Requirements And Best Practices, R1T And R1S position statement: "In addition to repairs, repainting (primers, sealers, and base coats) is not allowed in the No-Repair Zone.
+Per the Advanced Driver Assistance System (ADAS) Calibration Requirements and Best Practices, R1T and R1S position statement: "In addition to repairs, repainting (primers, sealers, and base coats) is not allowed in the No-Repair Zone.
 Only clearcoat can be applied in the No-Repair Zone.
 If any repair beyond clearcoat application is required in the radar transmission area, the bumper must be replaced.
 Repairs outside the No-Repair Zone area are allowed."

 Along with repair guidelines for the radar sensors behind the front bumper cover on the R1T and R1S, the document also contains measurements for the No-Repair Zone.